abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 Then we have a couple of steps for enabling Docker cache and installing Kamal.

-Next we need to push env variables to the server using `kamal envify`.
-So before pushing to master you have to set up secrets in the repo settings on the GitHub as described in the section "CI pipeline: environment variables" above.
+Next, we need to push environment variables to the server using `kamal envify`.
+So, before pushing to the master branch, you have to set up secrets in the repository settings on GitHub as described in the section "CI pipeline: environment variables" above.

-We split `kamal deploy` command into two steps, because we need to run database migrations from CI worker **before** deploying new application version.
-So, for this purpose we use `--version` argument for each deployment command.
+We split the `kamal deploy` command into two steps because we need to run database migrations from the CI worker **before** deploying the new application version.
+For this purpose, we use the `--version` argument for each deployment command.

-Just build Docker image and push to registry:
+First, build the Docker image and push it to the registry:
 ```shell
 kamal build push --version=${{ github.sha }}
 ```

-Pull built image on previous step and run migrations in it:
+Pull the built image from the previous step and run migrations in it:

 ```shell
 kamal build pull --version=${{ github.sha }}
 kamal app exec --version=${{ github.sha }} 'java -jar standalone.jar migrations'
 ```

-Perform actual deploy of the application, but do not build an image using `--skip-push` argument,  because we already built and pushed an image:
+Perform the actual deployment of the application, but do not build an image using the `--skip-push` argument, because we have already built and pushed an image:

 ```shell
 kamal deploy --skip-push --version=${{ github.sha }}
 ```

 That's it.
-The last step is protection against failed deployments, we release lock to be able performing subsequent deployments:
+The last step is protection against failed deployments; releasing the lock to allow subsequent deployments:

 ```shell
 kamal lock release